-(0.05 to 0.1 mg/kg) (1 to 2 mL/kg) may be administered with oxyge and a muscle relaxant.
-In certain cases, doses up to 150 mcg/k dium from excess oxygen demand is particularly indicated, and for he use of additional anesthetic agents, doses of 50 to 100 mcg/kg
+As a technique to attenuate the responses to surgical stress without he use of additional anesthetic agents, doses of 50 to 100 mcg/kg (0.05 to 0.1 mg/kg) (1 to 2 mL/kg) may be administered with oxyge and a muscle relaxant.
+In certain cases, doses up to 150 mcg/kg (0.15 mg/kg) (3 mL/kg) may be necessary to produce this anestheti effect.
+It has been used for open heart surgery and certain other major surgical procedures in patients for whom protection of the myocar dium from excess oxygen demand is particularly indicated, and for certain complicated neurological and orthopedic procedures.

-(0.15 mg/kg) (3 mL/kg) may be necessary to produce this anestheti